For What It’s Worth

 Now that we are getting into the groove of the joint account, we start to budget and forward plan.

 Our eldest has just finished an acting degree at the London College of Music.
 Before you say it, we are already preparing to subsidise Nyah’s profession for the next few years (we reckon 30 should cover it).
-Joking aside, helping them get established is costly and Marilyn and I have made use of Starling’s Saving Spaces.
+Joking aside, helping them get established is costly and Marilyn and I have made use of Starling’s Spaces feature.
 As an actor, that can be anything from haircuts (£85) and voice lessons (£60), to travel expenses for auditions and headshots with professional photographers.

 Then there are the other artistic endeavours that Marilyn and Nyah enjoy together, such as visits to art galleries, exhibitions and trips to the theatre.
 I must confess I had been largely ignorant of these expenses – yet another example of how much more my wife does in terms of supporting our kids in following their passions.
 To assuage my guilt, I make a point of not questioning any pre- or post-trip lunches and dinners.